Course Content and Outcomes Guide for BI 121 Effective Fall 2021

 Intended Outcomes for the course

-- Apply concepts and knowledge of the general terminology, cell structure and function, histology, gross anatomy, and physiology related to the integumentary, skeletal, muscular and nervous systems to novel technical and/or clinical scenarios.
+- Apply to clinical scenarios the concepts and knowledge of the general terminology, cell structure and function, histology, gross anatomy, and physiology of several organ systems (integumentary, skeletal, muscular, and nervous).

-- Evaluate information on human health and medical research as to its social, environmental, and ethical implications as part of responsible citizenship.
+- Evaluate information on human health and medical research related to its social, environmental, and ethical implications as a responsible member of society.

 - Use scientific laboratory equipment in order to gather and analyze data on human anatomy and physiology.

-- Use an understanding of how these human organ systems are interrelated to apply a holistic approach to human health.
+- Demonstrate how these human organ systems are interrelated to apply a holistic approach to human health.

 Outcome Assessment Strategies